DLR-SC/tigl-website/content/2022-xx-xx-t8code-1.0.0_released.md

 Title: t8code-1.0.0 released
 Date: 2022-06-24 13:32
 Category: News
-Author: David Knapp
+Authors: Johannes Holke and David Knapp

-After spending a long time in a pre-release status we are releasing the first major version of t8code.
-With this version, we present a parallel adaptiv mesh library supporty hybrid meshes. t8codes minimal and efficient approach to store and manage meshes already enabled benchmark-examples to use up to one million MPI-processes and over one trillion mesh elements.
+After spending a long time in a pre-release status we are finally releasing <a href="https://github.com/DLR-AMR/t8code">first major version of t8code, v1.0</a>. t8code is a parallel adaptive mesh management library with support for hybrid meshes. t8code uses the efficient space-filling curve approach to store and manage meshes and extends it to all common element shapes.
+We have demonstrated its efficiency and scalability on a variety of clusters and supercomputes and have shown t8code's capacity to handle up to one million parallel processes and over one trillion mesh elements.

-Naturally, we are not finished developping t8code.
-If you have observed our repository over the last years, you have notices a lot of progress in our code.
-We will keep on developping, enhancing and integrating new features into t8code, keeping t8code on track with recent development in High-Performance-Computing and requirements on mesh-libraries.
+The journey continues.
+We will keep on developing, enhancing and integrating new features into t8code, keeping t8code on track with recent development in High-Performance-Computing and requirements on mesh-libraries.

-Check-out the first major version of t8code <a href="https://github.com/DLR-AMR/t8code">here!
+Check-out the first major version of t8code <a href="https://github.com/DLR-AMR/t8code">here!</a>